mawenxi2112/programming-methodology-assignment/README.md

 ## Additional notes

-Raylib installation is not required to launch the game.
+Raylib installation is not required to launch the game but its required to compile the game.
 The `\bin` folder can be distributed as a standalone version of the game.

 Raylib (v4.5.0) is included in the project folder in order to simplify steps to build the executables.